 The destinations we visit have temperatures ranging from the mid-20s to mid-40s (if we're lucky).
 There might be snow flurries, but more often than not it's damp and wet (which is far colder than a dry day filled with snow).

-If your destination will be similar to these conditions, this cold weather packing list is sure to help!
+If your destination will be similar to these conditions, this Europe winter packing list is sure to help!

 I focus on winter must-haves that make long hours outdoors bearable.
 While comfort is key, finding items that look good is a priority as well.
 We always take so many photos during our winter vacations with all the beautiful markets, lights, and decor.
 Finding the balance between comfort and fashion can sometimes be difficult, but I've found some wonderful staples!